-Numerous counties, cities, and villages in Northeast Ohio have passed ordinances or resolutions covering fair housing.
-Locally, there are 3 governments in Ashtabula County that have fair housing ordinances, 39 in Cuyahoga County, 4 in Lake County, 10 in Lorain County, and 3 in Medina County.
-There are no local fair housing ordinances in Geauga County.
-While some of these ordinances provide the same protection as federal or state law, others are broader, offering protection from discrimination to additional classes of individuals.
-The additional classes protected by cities in the region (and the number of local jurisdictions protecting them) include age (26 ordinances), marital status (21), creed (19), sexual orientation (21), disabled veteran status and Vietnam veteran status (4), ethnic group (5), gender identity (14), military discharge status (1), occupation (1), parental status (1), physical characteristic (1), source of income (5), and association with a protected class (2).
+protection as federal or state law, others are broader, offering protection from discrimination to additional classes of individuals.25 The additional classes protected by cities in the region (and the number of local jurisdictions protecting them) include age (28 ordinances), marital status (21), creed (20), sexual orientation (22), disabled veteran status and Vietnam veteran status (4), ethnic group (5), gender identity (15), military discharge status (1), occupation (1), parental status (1), physical characteristic (1), source of income (6), and association with a protected class (3).

-As of April 2017, the City of Brunswick in Medina County has a proposed fair housing ordinance under consideration.
-The fair housing ordinance, if passed, would include protections from discrimination among the following classes: race, color, religion, sex, sexual orientation, gender identity, age, ancestry, disability, familial status, national origin, military status, association with a protected class, and source of income.
-The proposed ordinance also states the purpose of promoting a stable, racially integrated community.
-The proposed ordinance also includes the establishment of a Fair Housing Review Commission, which would work with the Law Director to process fair housing complaints.
-19 In March 2017, the City of Olmsted Falls passed an anti-discrimination law, which includes the LGBTQ community.
+In 2017, the City of Brunswick in Medina County considered a fair housing ordinance that would include expansive protections from discrimination among the following classes: race, color, religion, sex, sexual orientation, gender identity, age, ancestry, disability, familial status, national origin, military status, association with a protected class, and source of income.
+However, the ordinance was not passed in 2017.26 In March 2017, the City of Olmsted Falls passed an anti-discrimination law, which includes the LGBTQ community.
+In early April 2018, The City of South Euclid City Council also enacted a comprehensive nondiscrimination ordinance to ensure nondiscrimination for the LGBTQ community in housing, employment, and public accommodations.27